-Small businesses are important for many reasons – job creation, exports, innovation and more – but perhaps the biggest effect they have is on their local communities.
-Leslie Hassler, a small business scaling strategist, explained how successful small businesses leverage their resources within their communities.
+Small businesses are important for many reasons — such as job creation, exports and innovation — but perhaps their biggest impact is on their local communities.
+Leslie Hassler, a small business strategist, explained how successful small businesses leverage their resources within their communities.

-In fact, the AMEX 2018 Small Business Economic Impact Study found that approximately 67% of every dollar spent at a small business stays in the local community.
+In fact, every dollar spent at a small business is two to four times more likely to recirculate within the local community.
 This cycle stimulates the economy.

-Although it may seem like large companies hold the power, small businesses are a key element to their success.
-Thibaud Clement, CEO of Loomly, listed five different ways that small businesses can represent significant opportunities for large businesses.
+Although it may seem like large companies hold the power in our economic society, the very existence of small businesses is a key element in their success.
+Thibaud Clement, former CEO of Loomly, shared with us five ways small businesses can represent significant opportunities for large businesses.

 Without small businesses, large companies would not be able to thrive the way they do.
 Small businesses provide many essential opportunities that cannot be overlooked.

-There are several ways small businesses influence big enterprises.
+Small businesses influence big enterprises in several ways.
 For example, Hassler said that many large businesses learn from the ingenuity, innovation and agile management of a small business.
-Since big businesses are often blocked by red tape, they watch small business trends to see what’s working efficiently in the market in real time.
-Then they use those pivots to make quicker data-driven decisions.
+Since big businesses are often bogged down by red tape, they watch small business trends to see what’s working efficiently in the market in real time.
+They then use those pivots to make quicker data-driven decisions.

-“Because small businesses are more agile than big businesses, the decision-making process is much faster," said Hassler.
-"That means smaller businesses can test new technologies, processes, systems and marketing methods much faster than big businesses.”
+“Because small businesses are more agile than big businesses, the decision-making process is much faster,” Hassler said.
+“That means smaller businesses can test new technologies, processes, systems and marketing methods much faster than big businesses.”

-In addition to spearheading innovation, Angelique Rewers, CEO of The Corporate Agent, said that small businesses act as competition to big businesses in the war for talent, which is impacting the standard for workplace culture and diversity.
+In addition to spearheading innovation, Angelique Rewers, CEO of business strategy company BoldHaus, said that small businesses act as competition to big businesses in the war for talent, which is impacting the standard for workplace culture and diversity.

-“Smaller companies are able to more easily create workplace cultures and work-life integration programs that employees today are looking for," said Rewers.
-"But I would argue this is good for big businesses, because it’s pushing them to do better on diversity, leadership programs, wellness and more.”
+“Smaller companies are able to more easily create workplace cultures and work-life integration programs that employees today are looking for,” Rewers said.
+“But I would argue this is good for big businesses because it’s pushing them to do better on diversity, leadership programs, wellness and more.”

-Due to strength and resources, large corporations have many advantages over small businesses; however, the opposite statement can also be made.
+Due to their strength and resources, large corporations have many advantages over small businesses; however, the opposite statement can also be made.
 For example, small businesses benefit from a higher threshold for risk tolerance and speed.
-They can freely innovate and change, as needed, since they aren’t blocked by as many protocols, guidelines, office politics and management that hinder big businesses.
+They can freely innovate and change as needed since they aren’t blocked by as many protocols, guidelines, office politics and management layers that hinder big businesses.

-In addition to keeping a pulse on what consumers want and adjusting their strategies accordingly, small businesses offer a more personalized experience for their existing and potential customers.
-This is key, as consumers are increasingly demanding personalized products and services.
-[Read related article: How Personalized Customer Experience Can Define Your Business]
+On top of keeping a finger on the pulse of what consumers want and adjusting their strategies accordingly, small businesses can better segment their customers and offer a more personalized experience.
+This is vital, as consumers are increasingly demanding personalized products and services.

 Small business owners shouldn’t fear large corporations, and vice versa.
-The two can work together harmoniously; however, there are a few things that small business owners should be aware of when working with large enterprises.
+The two can work together harmoniously.
+That said, small business owners should be aware of a few things when working with large enterprises.

-Clement said that large businesses follow internal processes and policies, which come with time frames to respect, rules to follow, and requirements to meet.
-To combat this, he listed three strengths that small businesses need to succeed when working with corporate clients.
+Clement said big businesses have more internal processes and policies, which come with time frames to respect, rules to follow and requirements to meet.
+To combat this, he listed three strengths that small businesses need to succeed when working with big corporate entities.

-Small firms have the potential to thrive in today’s marketplace, as long as they stay vigilant.
+Small companies have the potential to thrive alongside bigger businesses in today’s marketplace as long as they stay vigilant.
 They are the lifeblood of the U.S. economy and should use their resources and size to their advantage.

-“There exist more opportunities today for both small and large businesses to thrive, even in a cooperatively competitive way," said Hassler.
-"It will take continued intention from both sides to see that today’s symbiotic relationship continues to flourish.”
+“There exist more opportunities today for both small and large businesses to thrive, even in a cooperatively competitive way,” Hassler said.
+“It will take continued intention from both sides to see that today’s symbiotic relationship continues to flourish.”